 3. Cinque Terre

-If you’ll go to Italy’s northwestern coastal region of Liguria, then make sure to include Cinque Terre on your list of places to visit.
+If you’ll go to Italy’s northwestern coastal region of Liguria, then make sure to include Cinque Terre on your list of places to visit in Italy.
 You’ll see here some of the most beautiful landscapes in the country – and pretty much everyone is familiar with the colourful photos from these small five villages of Riomaggiore, Manarola, Vernazza, Monterosso, and Corniglia.

 The Leaning Tower in Pisa is one of the most iconic monuments in Italy – but you should take in consideration the fact that there are many other places to visit.
 You can just stroll the streets and you’ll discover amazing houses, architecture, palaces, and an 11th-century Duomo.